-I learned from my daughter, even when she was little.
-She would be “off” on a day, and I’d look at her and think, “What’s your problem?
+I learned from my older child, even when they were little.
+They would be “off” on a day, and I’d look at them and think, “What’s your problem?
 Why are you so cranky?”
-Then I’d realize she was only mirroring my stinking mood.
+Then I’d realize they were only mirroring my stinking mood.

-So it’s no surprise that when I read her personal guidelines that she’s written and taped on her wall, they made me pause.
+So it’s no surprise that when I read their personal guidelines that they’ve written and taped on their wall, the guidelines made me pause.
 And be mindful of life and how amazing it is.
-And of how amazing she is.
+And of how amazing my child is.
 (We all know I’m totally objective.)

-I think you’ll like her lessons as well:
+I think you’ll like their lessons as well:

 - Never stop questioning.